-Over 5000 people are serving LWOP sentences in California prisons.
+Over 5000 people are serving Life without Parole, or LWOP, sentences in California prisons.
 People of color are disproportionately sentenced to LWOP and of the nearly 200 people serving LWOP in CA women’s prisons, the overwhelming majority are survivors of abuse, including intimate partner battering, childhood abuse, sexual violence, and sex trafficking.
-You can learn about their stories through A Living Chance – the digital storytelling project that helped start the DROP LWOP Campaign.

 While commuting a sentence does not guarantee release from prison, it does guarantee that each person will have the right to see the parole board in their lifetime, rather than being sentenced to spend the rest of their lives in prison under a “living death penalty.”

 We celebrate the commutation of each and every person, and call for the commutation of all people with LWOP sentences in California prisons.

 On the weekend of September 14-15, over 125 people gathered at the beautiful Community Coalition building in South L.A. to strategize about how to end Life Without Parole and all extreme sentencing in California.
 The convening was initiated by the California Coalition for Women Prisoners (CCWP), Californians United for a Responsible Budget (CURB), the Felony Murder Elimination Project (FMEP), and Familes United to End LWOP (FUEL) and over a dozen other organizations were part of the planning process.